Fat loss vs. weight loss

 Your body composition is made up of two main components:

-• Fat-free mass: everything else, including water, muscle, bones, and organs, etc.
+- Fat-free mass: everything else, including water, muscle, bones, organs, etc.

 Here’s why this matters to our discussion of the difference between weight loss and fat loss.

 Muscle is denser than fat, so one pound of muscle takes up less space on your body than one pound of fat.[18]
-That means someone with more muscle and less fat will look different to someone with less muscle and more fat, but both people might weigh exactly the same
+That means someone with more muscle and less fat will look different from someone with less muscle and more fat, but both people might weigh exactly the same.

-We saw earlier that bones can become heavier through regular exercise, and your body’s water content fluctuates through the day.
+We saw earlier that bones can become heavier through regular exercise, and your body’s water content fluctuates throughout the day.

 Put simply, a healthier body composition — i.e., more fat-free mass and less fat mass — doesn’t necessarily correlate to a lower weight.